moelholm/moelholm.github.io/_posts/2016-08-12-arquillian-testing-legacy-applications.md

 I think the biggest take away was this:
 <blockquote class="blockquote">We ended up introducing integration tests to our legacy Java EE 7 application.

-And even better: we tested the real thing - components in the _actual_ application EAR file.</blockquote>
+And even better: we tested the real thing - components in the <i>actual</i> application EAR file.</blockquote>

 ### Your experience
 What about you?
 Have you had the same problems with introducing Arquillian tests in legacy applications?
 What solution did you come up with?